-During the global outbreak of COVID-19, the Company adopted many proactive steps to protect the health and safety of its employees.
-These actions included:
+Since the beginning of the global outbreak of the Coronavirus disease 2019 ("COVID-19") in March 2020, the Company has continued to take multiple, proactive steps to maintain the health and safety of its employees and maintain a preferred workplace.
+These actions include:

-- Providing all hourly employees with additional COVID-19 paid time off; - Encouraging employees to work remotely, wherever possible, and implementing social distancing throughout each Company manufacturing facility, including in every manufacturing cell within each facility; - Through dedicated nurses at the Company's facilities, confidentially communicating with and assisting employees with potential health issues; - Restricting visitor access to avoid the spread of the virus in the Company's facilities; - Implementing additional cleaning, sanitizing, improved ventilation and other health and safety processes to maintain a clean and safe workplace; - Providing all employees with multiple facemask coverings and other personal protective equipment and mandating their use at all times in our facilities; and - Issuing periodic guidance and reminders to all employees directly to their phones when possible to encourage them to engage in safe and responsible behaviors.
+- Providing all employees with additional COVID-19 PTO; - Encouraging employees to work remotely, wherever possible, and implementing social distancing throughout each manufacturing facility, including in every manufacturing cell; - Through dedicated facility nurses, confidentially communicating with and assisting employees with potential health issues and contact tracing; - Restricting visitor access to avoid introducing new people to the factory environment; - Implementing additional cleaning, sanitizing, improved ventilation and other health and safety processes to maintain a clean and safe workplace; and - Providing all employees with multiple face coverings and other personal protective equipment and mandating their use in our facilities.